-OPERS maintains two cost-sharing multiple-employer defined benefit post-employment health care trusts, which fund multiple health care plans including medical coverage, prescription drug coverage, deposits to a Health Reimbursement Arrangement and Medicare Part B premium reimbursements, to qualifying benefit recipients of both the Traditional Pension and the Combined plans.
+In March 2016, OPERS received two favorable rulings from the Internal Revenue Service (IRS) allowing OPERS to consolidate all health care assets into the OPERS 115 Health Care Trust.
+Transition to the new health care trust structure was completed July 1, 2016.
+As of December 31, 2016, OPERS maintains a cost-sharing, multiple-employer defined benefit post-employment health care trust, which funds multiple health care plans including medical coverage, prescription drug coverage and deposits to a Health Reimbursement Arrangement to qualifying benefit recipients of both the Traditional Pension and the Combined plans.
 Members of the Member-Directed Plan do not qualify for ancillary benefits, including OPERS sponsored health care coverage.
+OPERS funds a Retiree Medical Account (RMA) for participants in the Member-Directed Plan.
+At retirement or refund, participants can be reimbursed for qualified medical expenses from their vested RMA balance.

 In order to qualify for health care coverage, age-and-service retirees under the Traditional Pension and Combined plans must have 20 or more years of qualifying Ohio service credit.
 Health care coverage for disability benefit recipients and qualified survivor benefit recipients is available.
 The health care coverage provided by OPERS meets the definition of an Other Post Employment Benefit (OPEB) as described in GASB Statement 45.
-Please see the Plan Statement in the OPERS 2014 CAFR for details.
+Please see the Plan Statement in the OPERS 2015 CAFR for details.

 The Ohio Revised Code permits, but does not require, OPERS to provide health care to its eligible benefit recipients.
-Authority to establish and amend health care coverage is provided to the Board in Chapter 145 of the Ohio Revised Code.
+Authority to establish and amend health care coverage is provided to the OPERS Board of Trustees (OPERS Board) in Chapter 145 of the Ohio Revised Code.